raheelaahmed/parentingram/TESTING.md

 I've tested my deployed project on  browsers to check for compatibility issues.

-* It was working fine on safari.
+* It was working fine on safari.((home page is little slow to load))
-* it was working fine on chorome.
+* it was working fine on chorome.(home page is little slow to load)

 ## Responsiveness